sakshiroy2026/Image-stitching/README.md

 ##  Features

-- Detects and matches key points between images using SIFT (or alternative detectors if needed)
+-Features

-- Estimates projective transformation (homography) via RANSAC
+Loads multiple images automatically from a folder.

-- Warps images into a common frame and merges them into a panorama
+Detects and matches keypoints between overlapping images.

-- Basic blending to smooth transitions between stitched images
+Aligns and blends images into a smooth panorama.

-- Modular structure for easy extension of feature detectors, matchers, and blend modes
+Saves and displays the final stitched result.

 ##  Getting Started